sigurd-dev/PL2303_TOF10120/README.md

 # PL2303_TOF10120

-   Example program to read distances from TOF10120 Laser Range Sensor.
+   Example program to read distances from TOF10120 Laser Range Sensor in Linux.
    If using a PL2303 Serial Port (USB To RS232 TTL PL2303HX Converter link below) connect wires like this:
    Red->3V